Virginia Tech vs. Ohio State Predictions & Picks - Women's NCAA Tournament Elite Eight

 Virginia Tech vs. Ohio State Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Monday's game between the Virginia Tech Hokies (30-4) and Ohio State Buckeyes (28-7) matching up at Climate Pledge Arena has a projected final score of 71-68 (based on our computer prediction) in favor of Virginia Tech, who is listed as a small favorite by our model.
-The game will start at 9:00 PM ET on March 27.
+Monday's contest between the Virginia Tech Hokies (30-4) and the Ohio State Buckeyes (28-7) at Climate Pledge Arena has a projected final score of 71-68 based on our computer prediction, with Virginia Tech taking home the win.
+Tipoff is at 9:00 PM on March 27.

-The Hokies head into this contest on the heels of a 73-64 win over Tennessee on Saturday.
+The Hokies took care of business in their most recent outing 73-64 against Tennessee on Saturday.

 Virginia Tech vs. Ohio State Game Info